xuwenzhi/wordpress/wp-content/plugins/blog-designer/readme.txt

 == Frequently asked questions ==
 = Is Blog designer provide some default blog layouts? = Yes, Blog designer provide 4 default layouts - Classical, Light Breeze, Spektrum and Evolution.
+And in PRO version, there are 15+ blog templates available.

 = Can I apply this blog designer only for my hot categories? = Yes, there is one backend option available as you can select multiple categories and blog designer apply for that categories only.